rickgorman/awesomeq/README.md

 * Handles MIA clients via a configurable retry timeout
 * Push/Pop operations are always O(1)

-## Note to Some WONDERFUL Readers
-One spec of this project was overlooked: it should be based on a database whos logic is abstracted away.
-When this mistake was realized, there was not enough time left to refactor given the size of the test suite that would need to be rewritten.

-Instead, see [some notes](#current-bottlenecks-and-thoughts-on-future-scaling) on how this can be refactored in under a day.

 ## Contents
 1. [Quick Start](#quick-start)
 1. [Overview](#overview)